 Data flow in the NNAP

-In the Downloads section below you will be able to view copies of the Health Research Authority Confidentiality Advisory Group (CAG) letters of support for the updated NNAP data flow and required amendments.
+- Health Research Authority Confidentiality Advisory Group (CAG) letters of support for the NNAP data flow and required amendments - go to Downloads

 Privacy and data protection

-The NNAP has been granted a deferral from the NHS National Data Opt-Out (NDO).
-Full details can be found in the CAG deferral letter from December 2022, available to download below.
-This means that the National Data Opt-Out should now not be applied to the confidential patient information used without consent for the NNAP.
-Full details of the NNAP NDO and the associated privacy notices can be found here
+The NNAP is granted a deferral from the NHS National Data Opt-Out (NDO).
+The NDO should not be applied to the confidential patient information used without consent for the NNAP.

 Please note that parents still have the right to choose for their baby’s information to not be used for the purpose of the NNAP by informing staff on the neonatal unit where they are receiving care.
 This should be recorded by the neonatal unit within the BadgerNet clinical system using the opt out check box.